statpng/GWAS/plink_tutorial.md

-# The first version
+# PLINK Tutorial
-Plink is a popular command-line tool for analyzing genetic data, particularly in genome-wide association studies (GWAS).
+PLINK is a popular command-line tool for analyzing genetic data, particularly in genome-wide association studies (GWAS).
 In this tutorial, we will cover some basic commands and examples to help you get started with Plink.

 1. Download and install plink: